Alcohol Intake Calculator

 Does higher alcohol content make you drunk faster?

 Yes.
-Higher alcohol content means more pure alcohol intake from the same volume, making you drunk faster.
+The same volume with higher alcohol content leads to higher pure alcohol intake and makes you drunk faster.

 QUESTION 9